pu2clr/SI4735/examples/SI47XX_08_RDS/README.md

 __In some TFT devices, it is necessary to change the XP, YP, XM and YM pins setup__.

 Follow the instructions provided by the calibration sketch.
-During the calibration process, the __TouchScreen_Calibr_native.ino__ will give you, via Serial Monitor, the information like shown below.
+During the calibration process, the __TouchScreen_Calibr_native.ino__ will give you, via Serial Monitor, the information similar to the shown below.

 cx=184 cy=874 cz=291 LEFT, BOT, Pressure
 cx=494 cy=187 cz=595 MIDW, TOP, Pressure